What to do with gladioli after flowering – to ensure even more statuesque, cottage garden blooms next season

-Advice from the garden expert will breathe new life into these colorful blooms – but preparation is key
+Discover how to breathe new life into these colorful blooms – but preparation is key

 Glorious gladiolus may have blessed your garden throughout the summer season, but what should you do with the bulbs after they finish blooming?
-While this topic remains an annual debate amongst gardening enthusiasts (some choose to leave the bulb, while others dig) – we have sought the help of Monty Don, who has the answer.
+While this topic remains an annual debate amongst gardening enthusiasts (some choose to leave the bulb, while others dig) – we have sought the help of gardening guru Monty Don, who has the answer.

-In the discussion of his autumnal garden ideas for The Guardian, the trusted presenter shares what you need to do when the inevitable happens.
+In the discussion of his autumnal garden ideas for The Guardian, the trusted gardening presenter shares what you need to do when the inevitable happens.

 Here is what to do with gladioli after flowering, according to Monty Don – for new flowers that will bloom throughout the year ahead.

-What to do with gladioli after flowering, according to Monty Don
+What to do with gladioli after flowering

 While you may have already enjoyed gladioli's decadent tones over recent months, Monty's tips will ensure you can make the most of the species long into the future.
 However, to ensure they see new life, it is important to act after blooming.